Initial funding announced to mitigate the impact of Omicron

 Events businesses directly affected by the COVID-19 restrictions put in place in December and who have previously received funding from either of the Event Industry Support Funds or the Pivotal Event Businesses Fund are to receive top-up payments from the £19.8 million of funding confirmed by Cultural Secretary Angus Robertson on 3 January.

-Up to £11 million of the £19.8 million will initially be used to provide top-up payments to eligible businesses and will be administered by EventScotland and VisitScotland on behalf of the Scottish Government, with businesses being contacted on Friday 28 January.
+Up to £11 million of the £19.8 million will initially be used to provide top-up payments to eligible businesses and will be administered by VisitScotland and its EventScotland team on behalf of the Scottish Government, with businesses being contacted from Monday 31 January.
 There will be no application process for these businesses to complete, however, the businesses will be asked to confirm:

 - They are still trading;